Alpha Kappa Alpha

 Alpha Kappa Alpha Sorority, Inc. (ΑΚΑ) is a historically African-American sorority.
 The sorority was founded in 1908 at Howard University in Washington, D.C..
-Alpha Kappa Alpha was incorporated in 1913.
-It is a member of the National Pan-Hellenic Council (NPHC), a group of historically Black fraternities and sororities often called the Divine Nine.
+Incorporated in 1913, the sorority is a member of the National Pan-Hellenic Council (NPHC), a group of historically Black fraternities and sororities often called the Divine Nine.

 In 2025, Alpha Kappa Alpha had more than 365,000 members in 1,085 chapters in the United States and eleven other countries.
 Women may join through undergraduate chapters at a college or university, or graduate chapters after acquiring an undergraduate or advanced college degree.

 History

 Miner Hall (left) and Main Hall in 1868.
 Miner Hall was the site of Alpha Kappa Alpha's founding on January 15, 1908.
 The building was demolished in 1961.

 Beginnings: 1907–1912

-In the spring of 1907, student Ethel Hedgemon Lyle led efforts to create a sorority at Howard University in Washington, D.C.
+In spring 1907, student Ethel Hedgeman Lyle led efforts to create a sorority at Howard University in Washington, D.C..
 Forming a sorority broke barriers for African-American women in areas where they had little power or authority due to a lack of opportunities for Black Americans in the early 20th century.
-Faculty member Ethel T. Robinson encouraged Hedgemon by relating her observations of sorority life at the Women's College at Brown University.
-Hedgemon began recruiting interested classmates; the group used the summer of 1907 to research and explore options for their new organization.
+Faculty member Ethel T. Robinson encouraged Hedgeman by relating her observations of sorority life at the Women's College at Brown University.
+Hedgeman began recruiting interested classmates; the group used the summer of 1907 to research and explore options for their new organization.

-In November 1907, Hedgemon and Marie Woolfolk Taylor gave a presentation to the university's administration to secure approval for a sorority, which was granted immediately.
-Thus, Alpha Kappa Alpha became the first sorority member of the Divine Nine to be created at a historically black college or university.
-Nellie Quander was selected as the sorority's first president.
+In November 1907, Hedgeman and Marie Woolfolk Taylor gave a presentation to the university's administration to secure approval for a sorority, which was granted immediately.
+Thus, Alpha Kappa Alpha became the first sorority member of the National Pan-Hellenic Council to be created at a historically black college or university.
+Nellie Quander was selected as the sorority's first International president after Incorporation.

-On January 15, 1908, the nine founders held the first official meeting of Alpha Kappa Alpha in Miner Hall.
-On February 21, 1908, the seven sophomores were admitted to the sorority without initiation and were also given a status as founders.
-In its first few months, Alpha Kappa Alpha created its rituals, held social events, and made presentations for the general public.
-On May 1, 1908, members planted ivy and a tree on the Howard campus; this practice was later adopted by the university and continued for decades.
+On January 15, 1908, the nine founders held the first official business meeting of Alpha Kappa Alpha in Miner Hall.
+On February 21, 1908, seven additional sophomores were admitted to the sorority without initiation and were also given a status as founders.
+During the first few months, Alpha Kappa Alpha created rituals, held social events, and made presentations for the general public.
+On May 1, 1908, members planted ivy and a tree on the Howard campus.
+This practice was later adopted by the university and continued for decades.

 The sorority's first initiation was held in a wing of Miner Hall at Howard University on February 11, 1909.
 On May 25, 1909, Alpha Kappa Alpha held its first Ivy Day, a celebration that included planting ivy at Miner Hall.
 The sorority established many service efforts, including helping to create the NAACP and the YWCA D.C. chapter, feeding the hungry, tutoring, and clothing people experiencing poverty.